 The total amount of child allowances is simulated very well (103%) (see Table 4.7 and 4.8), which is expected as these depend only on the age and number of children.
 The precision is lower for childcare allowance and childbirth allowances, which are much more smaller schemes.
 Large family parent allowance was a very marginal scheme until July 2017 when it was expanded to families with 3-6 children.
-Following the EUROMOD modelling convention, these are included from the 2018 baseline onwards, explaining the very low ratio of simulated expenditures with external statistics in 2017.
+Following the EUROMOD modelling convention, these are included from the 2018 baseline onwards.
+In 2018, the number of recipients and total expenditures were slightly underestimated (94% and 97% respectively).

-The total expenditure on unemployment insurance benefit is underestimated and unemployment allowance is somewhat oversimulated in 2017, 93% and 107% of the register data, even though the number of (part) simulated recipients of unemployment insurance benefit is 9% lower and unemployment allowance 28% lower.
-Total amount of the subsistence benefit is oversimulated by almost twice in 2017.
-In later years it is oversimulated even more, because of improving labour market conditions.6
+The total expenditure on unemployment insurance benefit is underestimated and unemployment allowance is somewhat oversimulated in 2018, 94% and 135% of the register data, even though the number of (part) simulated recipients of unemployment insurance benefit is 7% lower and unemployment allowance 10% lower.
+Total amount of the subsistence benefit is oversimulated by almost three times in 2018.
+In later years it is oversimulated even more, because of improving labour market conditions.

 In the baseline scenarios, the non take-up of subsistence benefits is modelled by assuming that very small entitlements are not claimed.
-It does not affect much the total expenditure on subsistence benefits (reducing it by 0.1-0.5%), neither the inequality measures, but it does reduce the simulated number of households receiving subsistence benefits by 3-10% across years.
+It does not affect much the total expenditure on subsistence benefits (reducing it by 0.2-0.3%), neither the inequality measures, but it does reduce the simulated number of households receiving subsistence benefits by 7-9% across years.

-Aggregate amounts of withheld personal income tax and both components of social tax are oversimulated about 15-16% in 2017, resulting from higher aggregate employment income (tax base) than external estimates.
-UI contributions are oversimulated by 22% in 2017.
+Aggregate amounts of withheld personal income tax and both components of social tax are slightly oversimulated about 1-9% in 2018, resulting from higher aggregate employment income (tax base) than external estimates.
+UI contributions are oversimulated by 14% in 2018.